gabrielngch/gabrielngch.github.io/contents/awards.md

 None yet.
-I hope to have some to brag about in the uncertain future.
+I hope one day I might be able to say otherwise.